Tobi-Kazim/alx-system_engineering-devops/0x00-shell_basics/README.md

 10. To change the working directory to the previous one

-11. To show all hidden files with the current and parent directory
+11. To show all hidden files with the current and parent directory and also view the boot directory

 12.